yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/extensionproperty.md

 Namespace: microsoft.graph

 Represents a directory extension that can be used to add a custom property to directory objects without requiring an external data store.
-For example, if an organization has a line of business (LOB) application that requires a Skype ID for each user in the directory, Microsoft Graph can be used to register a new property named skypeId on the directory’s User object, and then write a value to the new property for a specific user.
+For example, if an organization has a line of business (LOB) application that requires a Skype ID for each user in the directory, Microsoft Graph can be used to register a new property named skypeId on the directory's User object, and then write a value to the new property for a specific user.

 Extensions can be added to [user](user.md), [group](group.md), [organization](organization.md), [device](device.md), [application](application.md) resources.